whalesalad/ruby-trains/README.md

 # Trains Problem

-Hello!
-This is my Ruby-based solution for the trains problem.
+This is my Ruby-based solution for the [trains problem](PROMPT.md).

 ### Run the Code